amandafrench/frankenreads/wp-content/plugins/miniorange-login-openid/readme.txt

 = Features - =

+*	<b>Profile Completion</b> - If username or email is not returned from a social app, user is prompted to input the same.
 *	Clean and easy to use WordPress admin UI
 *	**NO SETUP required for any social login or social sharing application**
 *	Support for SHORTCODE for both social login and social sharing(horizontal & vertical)